ON HOLD: Weekly Lessons & Socials – West Coast Swing

 Partner Dance to Popular Music!

-Newcomers are free their first night, and are welcome every week at 7:30 pm.
+Newcomers are welcome every week at 7:30 pm and your first visit is free.

 - No partner is required for group lessons.